wired-maya/cinema_skylight_engine/design_doc.md

 2. UI thread that contains the render loop, this contains the render stack as well handles everything OpenGL except loading assets.
 3. Interaction thread that handles any interactions a player might have, for example advancing text, choosing from a menu, or later interacting with the game world.

+This will work by having the `main()` function send jobs to the Main thread, which then handles them sequentially and sends off jobs to the other threads while blocking until some user interaction advances the game's logic.

 An optional fourth thread to handle all 3D environment widget rendering calls.
 Possibly also more threading for multithreaded asset loading.
 [Ensure extra threads aren't created when they can't be](https://doc.rust-lang.org/std/thread/struct.Builder.html), as well as [create a drop trait to ensure the threads complete their work before exiting](https://doc.rust-lang.org/book/ch20-03-graceful-shutdown-and-cleanup.html).

 Have each function that updates UI (maybe that's its own trait?) wait until user input before proceeding, allowing the declarative rust-native style for using the engine.